 The inclusion of peatlands in the ORCHIDEE land surface model had to be assessed on a larger scale in order to determine the influence that peatlands have on large-scale hydrology in northern latitudes.
-After evaluating the processes of simulated peatlands on measurement sites, this study evaluates the impact of peatland implementation into the model on the flow of rivers in boreal watersheds and on the water mass changes of northern latitudes studied at different time scales.
+After evaluating the processes of simulated peatlands on measurement sites, this study evaluates the impact of peatland implementation on the simulated river flow in boreal watersheds, and on the water mass changes of northern latitudes studied at different time scales.